 The band 117.975–137 MHz is extensively used for VHF air-ground and air-air voice communications and VHF air-ground and air-air data.
 On a global basis, this band is expected to satisfy the aeronautical communication requirements due to full implementation of 25 kHz and/or 8.33 kHz channel spacing, where required.
-In Europe, however, saturation of this band, using 8.33 kHz channel spacing, is foreseen around 2020–2025.
-No plan has been developed yet to accommodate spectrum requirements beyond 2020 in Europe.
+In Europe, however, saturation of this band, using 8.33 kHz channel spacing, was foreseen around 2020–2025.
+No plan has been developed yet to accommodate spectrum requirements beyond 2025 in Europe.

 AVIATION USE: The band 117.975–137 MHz is the main communications band for line-of-sight air-ground voice and data communications and is used at all airports, for en-route, approach and landing phases of flight and for a variety of short-range tasks for general aviation and recreational flying activities (e.g. gliders and balloons).
 The use of this band is exclusively for air-ground communications relating to the safety and regularity of flight (ATC and AOC).